 What Can Be Done:

-When you see your dog biting at their feet, it does not mean that something is wrong with your dog.
+When you see your dog biting at its feet, it does not mean that something is wrong with your dog.
 It might simply mean that your dog is just being a normal happy dog.
-There are occasions that when your dog does bite at his feet, that he is trying to tell you something.
+There are occasions when your dog does bite at his feet, and he is trying to tell you something.
 As always, keep a close eye on your dog.
 No one knows your dog better than you.
 If you think that something serious is going on with your dog when he bites his feet, then take appropriate action.